-A big revelation hit me when neared my thirties.
-Most of us abuse our bodies considerably and if we focus on what’s our internal system is trying to tell us, we will can easily fix a lot of issues with small lifestyle changes.
-Usually the results of this abuse aren’t visible easily when we are in our twenties.
+A big revelation hit me as I approached my thirties.
+Most of us abuse our bodies considerably.
+And if we focus on the various signals sent out by our over-abused internal system, we can easily solve a lot of health issues with just small lifestyle changes.
+Usually, the results of this abuse aren’t visible easily, especially when we are young.
 Our super-efficient metabolism keeps taking this abuse well, without any complaints.
-But the moment we come close to thirties, our metabolic engine slows down, but our eating habits do not change.
-I had been into fitness quite regularly, and had no specific health issues.
-But as I inched towards the middle age, I started noticing a lot of changes in my body, and it all started from my gut.
+Our internal metabolic engine slows down as we age, but our eating habits do not change.
+Our gut strongly influences how we live and age, and it keeps giving us vital clues on what’s going wrong.
+This was my biggest revelation – our gut and its microbiome control our entire life from birth.

-I have been suffering from the Restless Leg Syndrome since years, and this research helped me find a solution: reducing salt intake.
-Most Indian diet is heavy on salts, sugar and fried oil.
-Reducing my salt intake helped me control my Restless Leg Syndrome and I was surprised with the fast results.
-Intermittent fasting had its own learning curve, and it was a bit hard initially, but I was able to hit a gap of 12 hours between dinner and breakfast.
+I have been suffering from the Restless Leg Syndrome for years, and all the research on food control helped me find a solution: reducing salt intake.
+Most Indian diet is heavy on salts, sugar, and fried oil.
+Reducing my salt intake helped me control my Restless Leg Syndrome, and I was surprised by the fast results.
+Intermittent fasting had its own learning curve, and it was a bit hard initially.
+Still, I hit a gap of 12 hours between dinner and breakfast.

 The most significant success was calorie restriction.
 From the usual 2000-2200 calories I used to take daily, I gradually reduced it to 1800 calories a day.
 By the time I turned 37, I had 1600 calories a day.
 This helped with all my stomach acidity-related issues.
 The key was a light dinner (mostly salads and portion control).
 To summarise, I was taking the following steps in my mid-thirties: